CorySimon/pyIAST/docs/index.rst

 New to Python?
 ==============

-If new to Python, I *highly* recommend working in the `IPython Notebook <http://ipython.org/notebook.html>`_; test scripts and tutorials for this code are written in IPython Notebooks.
-The instructions for getting started with Python for scientific computing are `here <http://ipython.org/install.html>`_.
+If new to Python, I *highly* recommend working in the `Jupyter Notebook <http://jupyter.org/>`_; test scripts and tutorials for this code are written in Jupyter Notebooks.
+The instructions for getting started with Python for scientific computing are `here <http://jupyter.org/install.html>`_.

 ===============
 pyIAST tutorial
 ===============

 For this tutorial on pyIAST, enter the `/test` directory of pyIAST.
-While you can type this code into the Python shell, I highly recommend instead opening an `IPython Notebook <http://ipython.org/notebook.html>`_.
+While you can type this code into the Python shell, I highly recommend instead opening a `Jupyter Notebook <http://jupyter.org/>`_.

 First, import pyIAST into Python after installation.